damoncrockett/ivpy/README.md

 Best thing to do, in my opinion, is to install Python 3, if you haven't already, and use `venv` to create a virtual environment.
 It is not strictly necessary that you use a virtual environment, but it's the failsafe approach.
 Originally, I had a requirements.txt file containing all dependencies, but updates to various packages make such a file nearly impossible to maintain over time.
 I recommend installing the dependencies one by one using pip3.

+### My current working configuration

+When you have---as we do here---a module that depends on lots of other modules, stuff breaks over time as things get updated.
+For example, tensorflow is not currently compatbile with Python 3.7 (as of Sep 21, 2018).
+So I will describe here my current configuration, which works.
+If it breaks, I'll fix it and update this part of the README.

+iMac Retina 5K, 27-inch, 2017
+macOS High Sierra 10.13.6
+Python 3.6.5 (remember to run Install Certificates.command after installing) pandas==0.23.4
+Pillow==5.2.0
+jupyter==1.0.0
+tensorflow==1.3.0 (this is pretty old) scipy==1.1.0
+scikit-image==0.14.0
+scikit-learn==0.19.2
+Keras==2.1.0 (install tensorflow and h5py first)
+umap-learn==0.3.2
+annoy==1.13.0 (install nose first)

 ### Dependencies

 pandas, numpy, Pillow, jupyter (if using inside notebook)